alexander-scott/UnityOptixPlugin/README.md

 Compilation instructions:
 Requirements:
 - Visual Studio 2015 with C++ compiler.
-- NVIDIA GPU.
 - CMake 3.0 or greater.
 - NVIDIA Optix 4.1 or greater.
 - CUDA Toolkit 5.0 or greater.

-1. Copy the UnityOptixPlugin folder in this folder to the C:\ProgramData\NVIDIA Corporation\OptiX SDK <version>\SDK directory.
+1. Copy the UnityOptixPlugin folder to the C:\ProgramData\NVIDIA Corporation\OptiX SDK <version>\SDK directory.

-2. Copy the CMakeLists.txt file in this folder to the C:\ProgramData\NVIDIA Corporation\OptiX SDK <version>\SDK directory and overwrite the file there.
+2. Copy the CMakeLists.txt (root one not the one in the UnityOptixPlugin folder) file to the C:\ProgramData\NVIDIA Corporation\OptiX SDK <version>\SDK directory and overwrite the file there.

 3. Start up cmake-gui from the Start Menu.